teachingaway/teachingaway.github.io/_posts/2014-09-15-tech-law-link-list-hiring-lawyers.md

 share: true
 ---

 The internet is full of advice, mostly bad, but occasionally useful.
-Our "Tech Law Link Lists" series tries to collect useful guidance for startups.
+Our *Tech Law Link Lists* series tries to collect the useful bits.
 This is advice worth reading, but it may not be advice that's right for *your* startup.
-This first installment is about finding the right lawyer for your startup.
+This first installment is about finding the right lawyer.

 <div class="toc">
 <p>contents</p>